josefs/meta-paper/paper.md

 can be achieved by still allowing a rich and expressive programming interface.

-To demonstrate the viability of our methodology, this paper presents case study, meta-repa, which is a reimplementation parts of the repa library [@keller2010regular].
+To demonstrate the viability of our methodology, this paper presents a case study, meta-repa, which is a reimplementation of parts of the repa library [@keller2010regular].
 The library meta-repa (the name comes from the fact that it implements repa using meta-programming techniques) is described in some detail to show how achieve the advantages of EDSLs when used for Haskell programming.
-We include measurements agains repa to show that the code generated from meta-repa can indeed compete with a well-designed and mature, high-performance library.
+We include measurements against repa to show that the code generated from meta-repa can indeed compete with a well-designed and mature, high-performance library.